-SIM-free phones are an excellent way to get a phone that is both affordable and doesn't tie you into a lengthy contract.
+SIM-free mobile phones are an excellent way to get a phone that is both affordable and doesn't tie you into a lengthy contract.
 But with a huge amount of SIM-free devices out there, which is the best option?

 Once you've picked the handset that works for you, you can then invest in some cheap SIM only deals and beat out the more expensive contract prices currently on the market.

-So take a look through our top 15 SIM-free phones, with an excerpt from our full reviews in case you're still umm-ing and ah-ing.
+So take a look through our top 15 SIM-free mobile phones, with an excerpt from our full reviews in case you're still umm-ing and ah-ing.
 And for a quickfire rundown, you can scroll to the bottom of this page and use our bespoke price comparison chart to find the perfect mobile phone for you.

 - SellMyMobile: get the best price for your old phone

-Best SIM-free smartphones:
+Best SIM-free mobile phones:

 Not only is it a 5G device, future-proofing your phone for the slow rollout of 5G, it is also easily one of the best camera phones on the market right now - mostly thanks to Google's camera AI software.